jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 Economic Superphysics, the subset of Social Superphysics, explains that the cycles are based on the 4 laws of value which mirror the 4 laws of thermodynamics:

 1. The Working or Shudra class comes from [the First law of Value](/social/economics/principles/part-1/chapter-01)
-2. The Thinking or Brahmin class comes from [the Second law of Value](/social/economics/principles/part-2/chapter-01)
+2. The Warrior or Ksattriya class comes from [the Second law of Value](/social/economics/principles/part-2/chapter-01)
-3. The Trading or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/part-3/chapter-01)
+3. The Thinking or Brahmin class comes from [the Third law of Value](/social/economics/principles/part-3/chapter-01)
-4. The Warrior or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/part-4/chapter-01)
+4. The Trading or Vaeshya class comes from the [the Fourth law of Value](/social/economics/principles/part-4/chapter-01)

+{{< youtube eEGJY4F6QKw >}}

-So there are 4 cycles or classes the cycles are based on desire-energy and energy in this universe obeys 4 laws of thermodynamics.
+So there are 4 cycles or classes because these represent the desire-energy.

+Energy in this universe obeys 4 laws of thermodynamics.

 **Why does thermodynamics have 4 laws?**